 Since cardio aims to increase heartrate already, the combination of the caffeine stimulant and the heart-pumping activity could put excessive and undue strain on the heart.

 The same strain that can occur on your heart also occurs with your blood vessels.
-Since blood is already pumping at an increased rate from cardio, the pre-supplement may further increase blood pressure during a cardio session.
+Since blood is already pumping at an increased rate from cardio, the pre-workout supplement may further increase blood pressure during a cardio session.

-Since there are positive and possible negative effects of pre-workout before cardio, knowing the ingredients in your pre-workout is always beneficial.
+Since there are positive and possible negative effects of pre-workout before cardio training, knowing the ingredients in your pre-workout is always beneficial.
 Some ingredients may be aimed at weightlifters.

-While the ingredients may assist in a cardio workout, they may not be as helpful as others that can be consumed.
-Therefore, pre-workouts can improve cardio, but the effects may be minimal depending on the supplement consumed.
+While the ingredients in your pre-workouts may assist in a cardio workout, they may not be as helpful as others that can be consumed.
+Therefore, pre-workouts can improve cardio, but the effects may not be as effective depending on the supplement consumed.

 How Long Before Cardio Should You Take Pre-workout?